Back to top

 Impact of the Bank Windhoek Cancer Apple Project:

-Since its first fundraiser in 2000, the Bank Windhoek Cancer Apple Project has raised a total of N$33.9 million.
+Since its first fundraiser in 2000, the Bank Windhoek Cancer Apple Project has raised a total of N$35 million.

-In 2022, Bank Windhoek handed over N$2 million to the Cancer Association of Namibia.
-The funds were allocated towards the National Outreach Programme for community clinics across the country, as well the Patient Financial Assistance Programme.
+In 2023, Bank Windhoek handed over N$2 million to the Cancer Association of Namibia.
+The funds were allocated towards the National Outreach Programme for community clinics across the country, as well as the Patient Financial Assistance Programme.

 Where can I read more about the Bank Windhoek Cancer Apple Project?